 What is the Company Supply Chain?

 The Supply Chain means different things to different business models but everyone agrees on its importance to success.
 In our e-commerce driven economy, especially given the challenges of the ongoing pandemic, understanding your supply chain defines profit.
 The company supply chain is a matrix or network between a customer and supplier.
 Think of the supply chain as the process by which sellers and buyers transact commerce.
-For an online company the supply chain begins with the front-facing website and a list of vendors that too often complicate processes from technology to manual labor.
+For an online company the supply chain begins with the front-facing website and a list of vendors.
+Sometimes this complicates processes from technology to manual labor.

 For the small business owner, for example, many stages of the supply chain are not seen from the lens of maximum efficiency or profits.
 SMBs might not have the resources, or time, to consider marketing, product development or customer service as integral parts of the supply chain.
 However, in an economy where finding a manufacturer is easier than ever, small business owners must identify opportunities to be market differentiators.
 This, for many business consultants, is where the supply chain and fulfillment services meet.

 Company positions like web developer, product marketer and distribution count on fulfillment services.
 A supply chain manager, often the business owner themselves, begins with a business plan.
 That plan, or strategy, is founded on its ability to move goods or services into a customer’s hands.
 If manufacturing raw materials or packaging from an assembly line, productivity and efficiency principles anchor economies of scale and profit.
 Tactics for expert delivery and logistics include both automation software and manual labor.

 Fulfillment service companies are mission critical to a successful business model since they’re involved in storage, packaging, delivery and returns.
 Fulfillment service companies will increase a company’s profitability by working with supply chain managers to increase efficiencies.
 In fact, business logistics management and supply chain management have become one in the same.